jtmoon79/super-speedy-syslog-searcher/README.md

 Log messages from different files with the same datetime are printed in order of the arguments from the command-line.

+Datetimes printed for .journal file log messages may differ from datetimes printed by program journalctl.
+See Issue #101

 DateTime strftime specifiers are described at https://docs.rs/chrono/latest/chrono/format/strftime/